Are Spiders Dangerous? How to Identify Common Species Around Your Home

 How to Get Rid of Spiders

-2. Keep Your Home Clean: Spiders are attracted to areas with abundant prey, such as insects.
-Keeping your home free of other pests, such as flies and ants, can help reduce spider populations.
+Spiders are attracted to areas with abundant prey.
+Keeping your home clean and controlling other pests will help reduce spider populations.

 About Killian Pest Control